svalinn/DAGMC/doc/usersguide/workflow/dag-mcnp5.rst

 keywords have been added to the command line to specify the necessary files.

 :``gcad=<geom_file>`` (required): Specify the filename of the input geometry
     file.
-It can be in one of three formats: the ACIS (\*.sat) format, the MOAB (\*.h5m) format, or a facet file produced by DAGMC.
+It can be in one of two formats: the MOAB (\*.h5m) format (this is the format produced by ``export_dagmc`` in Trelis/Cubit), or a facet file produced by DAGMC.
 If this entry is not present, DAG-MCNP5 will assume that it is running in standard MCNP5 mode.

-:``ftol=<faceting_tolerance>`` (optional): [default: 1e-3] This is a real number
-    that provides guidance to the faceting engine regarding the maximum allowable distance between a facet and the surface it is representing.
-It is only used when reading an ACIS (\*.sat) ``geom_file`` as when reading a MOAB (\*.h5m) file, the facets have already been generated.

 :``fcad=<facet_file>`` (optional): [default: fcad] Specify the filename of the
     output facet file.
 This is the file produced by DAGMC that contains the